athom/goset/README.md

 - **Generic**

+  All Go builtin types and custom defined types are supported.
+  Even slice of pointers!

+- **Handy**

+  One Line Style calling design, aims to be **developer friendly**.
+  Give not enough shit on the performance and mathmatical rigour.

 ```go
 	a := goset.Uniq([]int{1, 2, 2, 3, 3, 3, 4, 4, 4, 4}).([]int)
 	b := goset.Uniq([]string{"1", "2", "2", "3", "3", "3", "4"}).([]string)